PCrnjak/Thermistor-table-generator-using-Steinhart-Hart-equation/README.md

 # Thermistor-table-generator-using-Steinhart-Hart-equation

-This code is used to create lookup tables for thermistors or similar semiconductors using Steinhart–Hart equation.
+This code is used to create lookup tables for thermistors or similar semiconductors using the Steinhart–Hart equation.
-This is useful for 3d printers and other devices that use thermistors but dont want to waste computing power by calculating temperature from equation shown at bottom.
+This is useful for 3d printers and other devices that use thermistors but dont want to waste computing power by calculating the temperature from equation shown at bottom.
 By using lookup table you can just read ADC value and that value is then mapped to correct temperature.

 The equation is: